Topic "Centrelink" in Karen - total 27 documentsTitle: Are you a seasonal, contract or casual (intermittent) worker? (Bilingual version)

 Title: Understanding Australian government financial and employment agencies

-Summary: This fact sheet is designed to help refugee and migrant women living in Victoria, and the community services that work with them to better understand Centrelink, Job Active and the Australian Taxation Office.
+Summary: This fact sheet is designed to help refugee and migrant women living in Victoria, and the community services that work with them to better understand Centrelink, employment agencies and the Australian Taxation Office.
 Whether we are able to understand and use the financial systems in Australia and take part in the economy affects our health, safety and wellbeing.

 Title: What if you do not agree with a decision?
 (Bilingual version)